zacharygriffee/dependency-staging/docs/api.md

 <a name="Stage+install"></a>

 ### stage.install([validationRequired]) ⇒ <code>function</code>
 Install all dependencies that have not yet been installed.
-This returns an object with following signature:
+This returns the resolved dependencies.

+This should almost be error handled / caught as most dependency installation errors will be brought up here.
+If an installation fails without being caught, it will hang the process (browser/node) without notice for security purposes.

 <pre>
-{
-     failedCount,     // How many failed
-     failed,          // Whether the installation failed.
-Failed optional
-                      // dependencies will not cause the installation to fail resolved,        // All resolved dependencies
-     rejected         // All rejected dependencies
-}
+Error potentials:
+ MultipleErrors
+ DependencyError,
+ InstallationError,                  // If installation fails because a non-optional dependency failed to install
+     - DependencyCouldNotBeInstalled,// A non-optional dependency failed to install
+     - DependencyCouldNotBeValidated,// A non-optional dependency failed its validation.
 </pre>

 **Kind**: instance method of [<code>Stage</code>](#Stage)